 Zonal Optical Character Recognition (OCR), also sometimes referred to as Template OCR, is a technology used to extract text located at a specific location inside a scanned document.
 In this article we’ll explain how Zonal OCR works and how it can be used to automate data-entry workflows.

-Most of today’s PDF scanning solutions offer out of the box Optical Character Recognition (OCR) capabilities which convert your scanned images into searchable and editable PDF documents.
+Most of today’s document and PDF scanning offer out of the box Optical Character Recognition (OCR) capabilities which convert your scanned images (JPG, PNG, or TIFF files) into searchable and editable PDF documents.
 In some cases, a simple OCR system is however not enough and you need to level up your game.
 For example if you are not interested in the whole text of a document, but rather want to pull certain text elements which are located at specific positions.

 This is when a technology called “Zonal OCR” (also referred to as Template OCR) comes into play.
 Zonal OCR basically allows to extract only the important data fields from a scanned document and store the extracted values in a structured database.
 One popular use case for Zonal OCR is to convert PDF to Excel or Automated Invoice Processing.